Classification of ancient flows by sub-affine-critical powers of curvature in $\mathbb{R}^2$: Introduction

-Theorem \ref{thm:TypeIIsingularity} says that there exist infinitely many closed ancient $\alpha$-CSFs with $\alpha <\frac{1}{3}$ developing Type II singularities.
-This can be compared with the existence of closed strictly convex smooth Type II ancient $\alpha$-CSFs with $\alpha \in (\frac{1}{2},1]$ in \cite{angenent1988zero} and \cite{bourni2020ancient}.
-The Type II ancient flows in \cite{angenent1988zero} and \cite{bourni2020ancient} are asymptotic to two parallel lines, and they converges to translators at their ends.
-We call those ancient flows Angenent ovals or paper clips.
+Notice that strictly convex closed smooth Type II ancient $\alpha$-CSFs with $\alpha \in (\frac{1}{2},1]$ were discovered in \cite{angenent1992shrinking,bourni2020ancient}.
+The Type II ancient flows in \cite{angenent1992shrinking,bourni2020ancient} are asymptotic to two parallel lines, and they converge to translators at their ends.